nayaz22/Python-Programs-Algorithms-Tutorial/README.md

 * Create Your Github Account
 * Follow my Github Account Link: https://github.com/nayaz22
-* Let me know in the Comment Section if you have any doubt in the following Programs and for the upcoming Programs do Follow me and give your loveable FeedBack So that i can improve myself.
+* Let me know in the Comment Section if you have any doubt in the following Programs and for the upcoming Programs do Follow me and give your Feedback So that i can improve myself.
 * Official Website to Download Python workspace link: https://www.python.org/downloads/windows/
+* Official Website to Download PyCharm for Professional work link: https://www.jetbrains.com/pycharm/download/#section=windows